roguephysicist/dotfiles/install/apps.md

 ------
 I typically install the full [MacTeX distribution](http://tug.org/mactex/) on all my computers.
 This can be skipped if you aren't planning on using LaTeX.
 It is a big (and often slow) download.
+It might be worth reconsidering in favor of the much slimmer BasicTeX.